What is meaning of Mary

-As a detailed timeline of the last days of Jesus shows, he came to Bethany near sunset on a Wednesday.
+As a detailed timeline of the last days of Jesus shows, he came to Bethany (which is roughly one to two miles from Jerusalem) near sunset on a Wednesday.
 The actual dated was March 29th, 30 A.D.
 He will be betrayed and arrested after sunset on the coming Tuesday, which is April 4th.
 His crucifixion will occur the next day, April 5th.

+Verse 2 of the chapter states that Martha made Jesus dinner.
 Martha was always busy and active.
 She would throw herself so totally into serving that she sometimes missed that something still more important needed her attention (Luke 10:38 - 42).